Home

 Company culture

-Startups vs Big Tech.
-Working in startups (typically smaller teams) versus large tech companies offers different experiences.
-Startups allow closer involvement with the product and customers and a better understanding of the business mechanics.
+Startups vs. Big Tech: Working in startups (typically smaller teams) versus large tech companies offers different experiences.
+Startups allow closer involvement with the product and customers and a better understanding (and focus on) the business mechanics.
 However, they often lack experience in scaling to a level that requires a large team of engineers.
-I would say the choice between startups and big tech may depend on the phase of your career, but that is my opinion — decide for yourself.
+I would say the choice between startups and big tech may depend on the phase of your career, but that is my opinion—decide for yourself.

 In my opinion, when you're at the junior to mid-level stage, it's crucial to focus on gaining experience and working with people who are smarter than you on complex projects.
 Forget about the money and be willing to work even for minimal compensation to accumulate valuable experience.
 As you progress to a senior role, you can start thinking about compensation, but it's advisable not to compromise your interest in the work.
 When you reach the staff level, you're expected to have a deep understanding of your field.
 In simpler terms, it's a journey where you initially work to build your skills and experience, and eventually, your reputation and expertise will work for you.